was born in 1815 at Wymington, and his wife Kitty was born the following year, daughter of John Coleman and Elizabeth

 Rosetta was married in 1872 to Thomas Lack, and they had 16 children.
 She died in 1928.

-Evangeline married Joseph Bailey in 1874, and they had ten children.
+Evangeline married Joseph Bailey in 1874, and they had nine children.
 Their daughter Kate married Fred Collins, dairyman, and daughter Fanny married Herbert Cox, and their daughter Madge was married in 1931 to H E Bates.

 Emmeline married Wm Henry Darnell, son of William, in 1875, when they were both aged 18.